-- The SPP is committed to EDIIA and is working diligently on the diversity of Standardized Patients/Simulated Clients through our intentional practices which benefits learners by accurately reflecting patient populations. - The commitment to EDIIA is in: - Creating a culturally diverse SP pool is in outreach and collaboration with TFOM Equity Groups and their network and committees. - o Review and selection from Applicant pool for interviews - o SP Recruitment, hiring and a thorough onboarding practice. - Project assignment to the best of our ability -- in being equitable in providing work opportunities to SPs. - Workshops providing education and knowledge sharing on equity issues in collaboration with TFOM Equity Offices and Subject Matter Experts. - Communication through the SPP quarterly newsletter, Special Edition and the SPP Twitter feed. - o Collaboration with Clinical Skills program directors
+- The SPP is committed to EDIIA and is working diligently on the diversity of Standardized Patients/Simulated Clients through our intentional practices which benefits learners by accurately reflecting patient populations. - Our commitment to EDIIA is reflected in: - Creating a culturally diverse SP pool through outreach and collaboration with TFOM Equity Groups, their network, and committees. - o Review and selection from the applicant pool for interviews - o SP recruitment, hiring and a thorough onboarding practice. - Project assignment to the best of our ability -- in being equitable in providing work opportunities to SPs. - Workshops providing education and knowledge sharing on equity issues in collaboration with TFOM Equity Offices and subject matter experts. - Communication through the SPP quarterly newsletter (SPecial Edition) and the SPP Twitter feed. - o Collaboration with Clinical Skills program directors

-The SPP has its challenges in reflecting diversity in the Standardized Patients participating in projects due to many factors, namely -- the casual nature of employment, sporadic nature of work and projects, availability of SPs, retention, client budget limitations issues etc. The SPP is collaborating and engaging clients on multiple fronts to address these issues.
+The SPP has its challenges in reflecting diversity in the Standardized Patients participating in projects due to many factors, namely the casual nature of employment, sporadic nature of work and projects, availability of SPs, retention, client budget limitations issues etc. The SPP is aware of these challenges and continues to collaborate and engage clients on multiple fronts to address these issues.